What is Karate?

 Calgary Gojukai news section and student areas have changed format.
 To keep up to date on all Calgary Gojukai news, please follow this link.

 Every year IKGA Canada sponsors a special weekend of training for all Yudansha (Black Belt) members.
-This past October, over 20 Black Belt members from across Canada came to Calgary for an intense weekend of training, testing for some, and the chance for everyone to reconnect with each other.
-Thank you to all that attended, and also thank you to all the Calgary members that helped make this seminar such a great experience!
-Further updates soon to come!
+It is for Black Belt members from across Canada to have an intense weekend of training, testing for some, and the chance for everyone to reconnect with each other.
+Further updates including dates, schedule and registration are soon to come!